-There are many tools for OOB management for the iDRAC, by simply adding the gateway to the network and updating the iDRAC these tools can be used.
+There are many tools for OOB management for the iDRAC, which you can use after first adding the gateway to the network, and then updating the iDRAC.

 The OpenStack Controllers are connected to a gateway device, usually a router or firewall.
 This device will handle routing for all networks external to the cluster.
 The required networks are: